gianarb/vim-flux/README.md

 How does it work?!
 Open a `.flux` file with your queries/query.
-Enter `visual` mode and select the query or the part you would like to sent to `InfluxDB` and type `:FluxQueryInfluxDB`.
+Enter `visual` mode and select the query or the part you would like to sent to `InfluxDB` and type `:FluxQueryInfluxDB orgName`.
 Behind the scene the select string will be sent to `http://localhost:9999/api/v2/query` and the request will be printed as readonly buffer in a new window.